sagemathinc/cocalc/notes/final_push.md

 x  - also make it so `make_coffee` includes that version stamp in static javascript somehow. x  - if out of date, display a warning message indicator and suggest browser refresh/cache clear/etc. x  - run this check periodically, since users can have a browser open after I update!

+- [x] (0:10?)
+(0:39) responsive: sign in on *PHONE*;  create account
+     - get rid of tag line and cloud
+	 - shrink header
+     - terms of usage; no way to scroll to bottom; maybe get rid of header bar entirely (?)

+- [x] (0:20?)
+(0:34) responsive: create account; make error messages less useless.
+     - The error messages that appear to the left are not visible at all in 320x480; try another layout or modal.
+     - "Create an account (or sign in)" -- shrink it to stay on one line.

+- [x] (0:10?) responsive: get rid of fullscreen icon in upper right; makes no sense

+- [x] (0:15?)
+(0:13) responsive: help
+    x - "Join the mailing list..." missing period at end. x - loose the cloud image when phone x - move help link to very top x - then new help link (to lower on page) just below.

+- [x] (0:30?)
+(0:28) responsive: projects screen fixes
+   x  - don't show "a project is a complete self-contained..." x - [all/public/.etc] starts off to the left of well x - Find a project... to left of well x  - too much space between "find a project..." and project list

+- [x] (1:00?) responsive: project screen
+     - if we conditionally disable this CSS rule .salvus-project {
+                 top: 40px;
+             }
+       then the project menu bar correctly moves when expanding the menu.